ThasianX/ElegantCalendar/README.md

 ## Customization

-The following aspects of `ElegantCalendarView` can be customized:
+The following aspects of `ElegantCalendarManager` can be customized:

 #### `configuration`: The configuration of the calendar view